decretist/Dissertation/Checklist.md

 - [ ] Is "Diffinimus eum rite" (4.1.1) a marker that the text is descended from the α hyparchetype?
 (All of the formal sources in Clavis Canonum read "Definimus eum rite".)

+(14 August 2019)
+- [x] Submit proposal for paper for 16th International Congress of Medieval Canon Law

+(13 August 2019)
+- [x] Submit proposal for poster presentation for 16th International Congress of Medieval Canon Law

 (1 Jul 2019)
 - [x] Correct OCR error in MGH e-text of Fr.
 C.4 d.init.
 (Change _Sexto, si in episcoporum **indicio** ..._ to _Sexto, si in episcoporum **iudicio** ..._) **Fixed only in Gratian/analysis/edF.txt.**